AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 Add the extension's name and version to your `composer.json` file:

-1. Navigate to your Magento project directory and update your `composer.json` file.
+1. Navigate to your project directory and update your `composer.json` file.

    ```bash
    composer require <component-name>:<version>